nitin0253/crm-tool/README.md

 ## Notes / things to double check

-- Auth is confirmed as two headers: `Authorization: Bearer <token>` and `Cookie: sails.sid=...`.
-The token that decodes from the JWT-looking string includes `enterprise_id` / `team_id` / `device_id`, so it's tied to a specific user session — each person needs their own, copied fresh from their own Postman/browser session (it will expire like any session token).
+- The session cookie is shared across the team, but it's still a real session credential — if it ever gets rotated or invalidated, update `SPYNE_SESSION_COOKIE` in Vercel and redeploy (or just save the env var again, no code change needed).
+- The bearer token you showed decodes to include `enterprise_id` / `team_id` / `device_id`.
+If that's also meant to be shared rather than per-user, say the word and I'll move it into an env var too and drop the "Auth params" section from the UI entirely.
 - `crmStatus` is currently restricted to the four values you showed:
   `qc_unassigned`, `qc_assigned`, `qc_inprogress`, `qc_done`.
 Add more
   in `app/page.tsx` (`CRM_OPTIONS`) if there are others.
-- Don't commit real tokens/cookies into the repo or into any example `.env` file — they're per-user session credentials, not app config.
+- Don't commit real tokens/cookies into the repo or into any example `.env` file — set them only in Vercel's environment variable UI.